Spacebody/SPN-and-Image-Completion/README.md

 ### Documents of Code

 1. **common**
-   1. `my_mpi`: Use **OpenMPI** to support the messaging in a parallel program.
+   1. `my_mpi`: Use **OpenMPI** to support the messaging in a parallel program.
 It means that this program will use parallel architecture to accelerate computing.
    2. `parameter`: Control parameters for EM algorithm, SPN, and evaluation.
    3. `timer`: Manage the time to help calculate the time spent on computation.
    4. `utils`: Some helper functions to access time, print log, and do some numeric process.